-Project Access Northwest can help patients access a wide range of medical and dental specialty care.
+Project Access Northwest can help patients access a wide range of medical care.
 The list of specialties will vary depending on availability of providers.

-Project Access Northwest may also cover the cost of laboratory tests, imaging and x-rays and durable medical equipment.
+Project Access Northwest may also cover laboratory tests, imaging and x-rays and durable medical equipment, if donated.

 Please note that Project Access Northwest does not cover Emergency Room visits, ambulance expenses or prescription medication.

 We welcome doctors, dentists and clinicians referring

 others to Project Access Northwest!
 In fact, that’s how